VAW Prevention Partners

-Raising Voices and Trocaire are pleased to announce a new course: SASA!
-Faith, which will take place in Kampala in January 2017 (exact dates TBD).
 The SASA!
-Faith course will explore ways to mobilize faith communities to prevent violence against women and HIV.
-This course is the first of the four courses in the SASA!
-Faith series that correspond to the four phases of SASA!
-Faith.
-You can learn more about SASA!
-Faith here.
+Start phase course will take place in Kampala from June 5th – 9th, 2017.
+The course will explore ways to mobilize communities to prevent violence against women and HIV.
+This course is the first of the four courses in SASA! that correspond to the four phases of SASA!

-This course is for organizations that are ready to implement SASA!
-Faith, and demonstrate commitment for 2-3 years of programming.
+This course is for organizations that are ready to implement SASA! and demonstrate commitment for 2-3 years of programming.
 The course will be facilitated using lively and in-depth training techniques that will impart practical skills to implement SASA!
-Faith.

 By the end of the course, participants should be able to;

-- Explain the core principles of the SASA!
-Faith approach,
+• Explain the core principles of the SASA! methodology,

-- Navigate through the SASA!
-Faith guide, Training Manual and CD, and demonstrate the skills and confidence to put SASA!
-Faith activities into practice,
+• Navigate through the SASA!
+Activist Kit, and demonstrate the skills and confidence to put activities into practice

-- Develop ideas on how to adapt SASA!
-Faith to their own context, and draft an action plan for the SASA!
-Faith Start phase.
+• Develop ideas on how to integrate SASA! to their own VAW programing in their context, and draft an action plan for the SASA! start phase

 Stay tuned for upcoming courses and please do not hesitate to contact us for more information at firstname.lastname@example.org.
 We hope that you will join us to learn, connect, grow, and strengthen our collective impact.